An initiative of the National Women’s Council of Ireland

 In spite of much progress in women’s equality over the last century, there are still many areas in life where women do not get the same opportunities or positive life experiences, such as:

 Inequality between women and men can be so deeply rooted in every part of our society that we sometimes can’t even see it for what it is.
-But many young women and men can see it and they are fed up with having to settle for a society that is not fully equal.
+But many young people can see it and they are fed up with having to settle for a society that is not fully equal.
 They experience the injustices; they reject sexism and they want to keep trying to make it better.
 For everyone.
 They see the possibilities for women and men to recognise, respect and live together as equals.